Yi Yin: Subsequent rulers and death

-After Tang died, two of his sons succeeded the throne, but they both died early.
-Therefore, Yi Yin ruled as a regent under Tang's grandson, Taijia of Shang.

-What follows is uncertain.
+After Tang died, two of his sons succeeded in gaining the throne, but they both died early.
+Therefore, Yi Yin was ruled as a regent by Tang's grandson, Taijia of Shang.
+What follows is still being determined.
 According to a popular theory, Yi wrote three essays to Taijia regarding his rule (伊訓 chapter of the Shangshu).
-After reading the essays, Taijia managed to adhere by them for the first two years, but failed to do so from the third.
-He started to rule as he pleased, and no longer followed any of the laws that the ancients had followed.
-He treated his subjects cruelly.
+After reading the essays, Taijia adhered to them for the first two years but failed to do so from the third.
+He started to rule as he pleased and no longer followed any of the laws that the ancients had followed.
+He oppressed his subjects.
 He did not listen to Yi's advice.
-Yi, seeing that Taijia would not give in, banished the king to Tonggong(桐宮,archaic name for the tomb of Tang) and became the temporary ruler of China.
-Alternately (太甲 chapters in the Shangshu), Yi approached Taijia with a number of oral admonitions which were not heeded to, causing Taijia's exile.
-The measure was successful, the king transformed.
+Seeing that Taijia would not give in, Yi banished the king to Tonggong(桐宮, archaic name for the tomb of Tang) and became the temporary ruler of China.
+Alternately (太甲 chapters in the Shangshu), Yi approached Taijia with several oral warnings which were not heeded, causing Taijia's exile.
+The measure was successful, and the king transformed.

-After three years, Taijia was released and Yi, along with some officials, returned Taijia to the capital and returned Taijia's power.
-He started to use less oppressive laws and ruled the kingdom properly.
+After three years, Taijia was released, and Yi and some officials returned Taijia to the capital and returned Taijia's power.
+He started to use less oppressive laws and ruled the kingdom correctly.
 After Taijia's death, the next king, Woding of Shang, took over.
-On Woding's eight year as king, Yi died.
+In Woding's eighth year as king, Yi died.
 According to some legends, he was one hundred years old.
-Woding arranged a funeral for Yi Yin that was made for the king.
-He sacrificed cattle, sheep and swine, and mourned for three years.
+Woding arranged a funeral for Yi Yin, which was made for the king.
+He sacrificed cattle, sheep and swine and mourned for three years.

-Although this story is recorded in Records of the Grand Historian, Mencius, and Zuo Zhuan, the Bamboo Annals records otherwise.
-According to this version, Yi and Taijia were in fact fighting for power.
-Yi had banished Taijia to his grandfather's tomb, then seized absolute power for seven years.
+Although this story is recorded in the Records of the Grand Historian, Mencius, and Zuo Zhuan, the Bamboo Annals records otherwise, according to this version, Yi and Taijia were, in fact, fighting for power.
+Yi had banished Taijia to his grandfather's tomb and then seized absolute power for seven years.
 Taijia escaped, murdered Yi and returned the throne.
-However, archaeological evidence based on contemporary records in oracle bone script showed that Yi was still worshipped by the Shang people, including the royal family, several hundred years after his death, putting a big question mark over the reliability of the latter account.
+However, archaeological evidence based on contemporary records in oracle bone script showed that Yi was still worshipped by the Shang people, including the royal family, several hundred years after his death, calling the reliability of the latter account into question.